 The Scandinavian concept of Hygge means coziness, comfort, and contentment.
-These 10 hygge design can help you create your create your own hygge bedroom that will be a cozy retreat when you need it.
-Tons of inspiration and ideas for hygge bedroom decor so you can make you very own hygge bedroom retreat.
+These 10 hygge design tips can help you create your create your own hygge bedroom that will be a cozy retreat when you need it.
+Tons of inspiration and ideas for hygge bedroom decor so you can make your very own hygge bedroom retreat.

 Now that we’re all staying in more and the world outside seems so scary and stressful, it’s more important than ever that our homes remain a cozy and peaceful sanctuary where we feel safe and secure.

 That’s why I love the Danish concept of hygge so much!
 Hygge is “a quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being.”
 When I think of feeling hygge, I imagine reading by a fire, feeling snug and comfy while snow gently falls outside in the night.

 I’m currently on a project to bring the spirit of hygge to our bedroom.
 Now that our apartment is an office for two, it’s more important than ever to have a cozy and serene space in which to relax.
 So I’m committing to keeping work out of the bedroom and bringing the spirit of hygge in.

 If you would like to create a hygge bedroom for yourself, here are 10 ways to bring the hygge life to your bedroom decor.

 There’s nothing cozier than burrowing under a pile of blankets and pillows.
 Create a layered look from your bedding with a duvet cover and matching shams, a cozy knit throw, and, of course, some matching throw pillows.